Javakian12/ZeroContamination/README.md

 Credit and License:
 This dataset is distributed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-Click here for the detailed information about the license.
+Click here for the detailed information about the license: https://creativecommons.org/licenses/by-nc/4.0/.

 This dataset is a derivative work of Zerowaste (http://ai.bu.edu/zerowaste/):